svtk/AtomicKotlinCourse/Functional Programming/Sequences/Exercise 7/task.md

 ## Sequences (#7)

-Write a function `oddWithout1()` that creates an infinite sequence of odd numbers starting with `3` that do not contain the digit `1` in its decimal
+Write a function `oddWithout1()` that creates an infinite sequence of positive odd numbers that do not contain the digit `1` in its decimal
 representation:

 ```text